-Pinterest users are using the platform for various motives unlike Twitter, Instagram, or Facebook.
-Nonetheless, a recent survey by Statista reveals that most pinners use the social site to view photos while 55% are using Pinterest to find shopping goods or new products to purchase.
+Pinterest users are using the platform for various motives, unlike Twitter, Instagram, or Facebook.
+Nonetheless, a recent survey by Statista reveals that most pinners use the social site to view photos.
+It also shows that 55% of pinners are using Pinterest to find shopping goods or new products to purchase.

 Further analysis by eMarketer shows Facebook as the only social media marketing site that surpasses Pinterest in the area of influencing the buying behavior of U.S. social media users.

 Additionally, over 90% of active Pinterest users use the site to map-out and plan their purchases, while 66% of users agree that they are using the platform to discover new products and brands.